tantamount-classic/tantamount-classic.github.io/index.markdown

 of course Fall '10.

 The Tantamount Classic is a weekend golf tournament held to celebrate the historic Fall '11 pledge class on a recurring basis.
-The tournament will be held on a recurring basis.
-The frequency at which the tournament will be held is still up for debate, but will likely be in the realm of every 2 or 3 years.
+The frequency at which the tournament will be held is still up for debate but will likely be in the realm of every 2 or 3 years.

 ## Weekend